Optimal Control of Left-Invariant Multi-Agent Systems with Asymmetric Formation Constraints: Introduction

-The structure of the paper is as follows: Section II introduces reduction by symmetries, Euler-Poincar\'e and Lie-Poisson equations.
+The structure of the paper is as follows: Section II introduces reduction by symmetries and Euler-Poincar\'e equations.
 Section III introduces the left-invariant kinematic multi-agent control system and the formulation of the optimal control problem for multiple agents.
-In Section IV we study Euler-Poincar\'e and Lie-Poisson reduction of necessary conditions by using a variational framework and splitting the dynamics to find a solvable system of equations.
-The Hamiltonian formalism associated with the optimal control problem by applying Pontryagin's maximum principle for left-invariant systems for the derivation of necessary conditions for the existence of normal extrema is given in Section V where we also establish the equivalence between the Lagrangian and Hamiltonian framework.
-The discrete-time version of the optimal control for multi-agent systems is studied in Section VI by discretizing a suitable cost functional in the spirit of discrete mechanics, and were we study some qualitative properties for the discrete flow.
-An application to the optimal control problem of three unicycles is studied in Section VII.
-We conclude the work by commenting directions of future research in Section VIII.
+In Section IV we study Euler-Poincar\'e reduction of necessary conditions by using a variational framework and splitting the dynamics to find a solvable system of equations.
+An application to the optimal control problem of three unicycles is studied in Section V. We conclude the work by commenting directions of future research in Section VI.